 3. Phase of life from fully grown to the end of the life:

 The older we get the less thirst sensitive we are.
-Up to this point we just need to remember and take that accountability that we need and have to drink!
+We just need to remember and take that accountability to drink water!

 In a most dehydrated person during the act of chewing and swallowing food, saliva is still produced.
 So whoever thinks that if you have saliva you are hydrated it’s not true!